If thoughts of a laid-back wedding in the countryside fill your heart with joy then a rustic wedding could be the perfect wedding style for you.

 Wrap the vases in hessian and tie with a string to add to the rustic style.

-If you are feeling overwhelmed at how much work you have to do then this is a great task to give to your bridesmaids.
+If you are feeling overwhelmed at how much work you have to do then this is a great task to ask your wedding party to help with.